 You can make your own signature home fragrance by picking a couple of things off the list above and letting it simmer while you go about other aspects of your day.

 And the great thing about simmer pots aside from being all natural, they give use to parts of things that you were going to throw away!
 Your kids don’t like apple peels?
 Have some orange rinds on hand?
 Made lemonade and have all these left over lemons with no use?!
 Now you can get more out of your grocery budget and save at least $5-$10 a month on air fresheners.

 And when you’re done, you can freshen your sink by disposing it in the garbage disposal!

 For more, follow me on social media.
 I’m everywhere.
-If you want to follow my life in mini photo blog form, add me on snapchat where I post meals, workouts, and random pretty things I come across 🙂 Username: sarah.berlanga1
+Watch my ridiculous life in mini photo blog form, add me on snapchat where I post meals, workouts, and random pretty things I come across 🙂 Username: sarah.berlanga1